 With this card, you can earn 3 points per $1 spent on travel and dining.
 These points can be redeemed for a value of 1.5 cents per point in the Ultimate Rewards portal or transferred to World of Hyatt points, where the value varies.

-With an Ink Business Preferred card, you can earn 3 points per $1 spent on travel, shipping and technology purchases (on up to $150,000 combined purchases yearly).
+With an Ink Business Preferred card, you can earn 3 points per $1 spent on travel and select business categories (on up to $150,000 combined purchases yearly).
 For all other purchases, you can earn 1 point per $1.

 There’s also the opportunity to get 100,000 Chase Ultimate Rewards points if you spend $15,000 in the first three months of opening an account.